orangehill/bootstrap-session-timeout/README.md

 Default: `false`

 If `true`, this will launch the Bootstrap warning dialog / redirect (or callback functions) in a set amounts of time regardless of user activity.
+This in turn makes the plugin act much like the [jquery-sessionTimeout-bootstrap by maxfierke](https://github.com/maxfierke/jquery-sessionTimeout-bootstrap) plugin.

 **onWarn**